sympy/sympy/doc/src/guides/contributing/deprecations.md

 - Submodule names (unless the submodule has already been marked as private by prefixing its name with an underscore).

-And broadly, a non-exhaustive list of some things that don't consistent public API, and therefore don't require deprecations to change, include
+And here are some things that don't consistent public API, and therefore don't require deprecations to change (again, this list is only a general set of guidelines).

 - The precise form of an expression.
 In general, functions may be changed to return a different but mathematically equivalent form of the same